-You do not need to send official transcripts to UW Bothell at the time of application.
+Please do not send official transcripts to UW Bothell at the time of application.
 You will have to upload an unofficial transcript into your application.
-However, if admitted, the UW Graduate School will request an official transcript.
+Then, if admitted, the UW Graduate School will request an official transcript.

 How much emphasis do you place on the undergraduate GPA? back to top

 Although a 3.0 and above is always preferred, our applicants are also considered based upon prior professional work experience, career progression, GMAT scores and other evidence of achievement.
 Your GPA is only one aspect of your application.
 Your application will be viewed as a whole package and the weaker aspects may be balanced by the stronger parts of your application.